peterwang45a/popl-2020-artifact/README.md

 ## File Structure
 There are several folders in the artifact.
 Here is a description of each:
 * Inputs: contains all the twenty experimental examples (see Section 9.2 in the paper) and the related txt files about their initial valuations
+* Outputs: When an experiment is run, the final output is automatically put in this folder.
+* Expected Outputs: contains the final outputs of the experimental examples as obtained by us (see Table 2 and Table 3 in Section 9.2)
 * CFG: contains a C++ tool for obtaining Control Flow Graphs of programs
 * Synthesis: contains a Matlab implementation for obtaining the results in our paper
-* Expected Outputs: contains the final outputs of the experimental examples as obtained by us (see Table 2 and Table 3 in Section 9.2)
 * Custom: contains two folders named Custom_inputs and Custom_outputs, the users can put the custom inputs into Custom_inputs, and the final outputs will be put into Custom_outputs automatically by our bash scripts.

 ## Prerequisites